 Compare that to my early 20s, it was a whole different world.
 I was living with my parents, depressed, angry, alone searching for what’s next and trying to find direction.
 At 25 he died and has sold over 75 million records.
 Me now at 27 I feel like I’m only getting started in the world and just starting to find that motivation and purpose that he had at such a young age.
 Yes, I know you can’t compare people and really you shouldn’t.
 We both are two different people, living at different times, and have different lifestyles.

 Pac Helped Me

 With everything I said about Pac, either you agree with what he says, his lifestyle; you like him or hate him.
 That’s your opinion and you’re allowed to have that, as far as my opinion.
-He helped me and guided me into a field and helped pushed me to start a career at the time, I have no reason to belong in.
+He helped me and guided me into a field and helped pushed me to start a career at the time, I had no reason belonging in.
 Hate him or love him, we all need to dial back and be careful not jumping to conclusions and assuming anything about people.
 With everything that I said, this is just a thank you letter to the man that helped change my life and helped pushed me in the direction where I’m going in now.
 Again first and always first for me, the glory goes to God.
 No matter what in the end he did everything and paved the road for me.

 On earth, Pac was the person that gave me that final push and nudge I needed to go for it.
 Who cares if you’re scared or nervous about what’s in front of you, or the new field you might be entering in.
-I can’t spell; you probably noticed that on my blogs sorry haha.
+I can’t spell; you probably noticed that on my blogs.
 I can’t read fast, I’m definitely not the smartest person, but I’m trying my best.
 What this man did his whole life, even the last five years of his life, he will do and have more of an impact than most of us combined.

 One of my favorite poems